-Use negative keyword targeting to remove your ad from irrelevant and unprofitable searches.
+Use negative keyword targeting to remove your ad from irrelevant and profitless searches.
 You may already know what these terms are.
 In other cases, you will learn that some keywords are better than others.

 For a negative keyword example, a shopper might search for “color protecting shampoo.”
 You may find that the ad has a low conversion rate for this specific keyword.
-By adding this to your negative keyword list, you can focus your campaign in more profitable areas to maximize your ROI.
+By adding this to your negative keywords list, you can focus your campaign in more profitable areas to maximize your ROI.

 Finally, consider combining negative keyword targeting with negative product targeting to optimize the quality of traffic you receive on your listings.

 |Sometimes Negative is Positive|

 |Amazon Negative keyword targeting makes sure that your Ads are:Shown to and converting a relevant audienceNot wasting your ad spendReducing your overall advertising costIncreasing your return on ad spend (ROAS)|